-It is equally difficult to compare results, and the following statistics are based on information provided in the Annual Reports for 2005-2006.
-For the SSAT, 35.3% of decisions in jurisdictions involving at least 10% of the tribunal's work were set aside or varied, 33 as a percentage of set aside, varied or affirmed.
+It is equally difficult to compare results.
+For the SSAT, in 2005-2006 35.3% of decisions in jurisdictions involving at least 10% of the Tribunal's work were set aside or varied, as a percentage of set aside, varied or affirmed.
 There were appeals to the AAT from 21.7% of appealable decisions (7% by the Secretary); of those, 20.4% were set aside or varied.
 More than half the matters determined in the AAT are by consent, and in those matters 57.1% are set aside or varied.
-For those matters that proceeded to a decision, in 28.7% of cases the decision under review is set aside or varied.
-In the VRB, 28.2% of entitlement decisions were set aside, while in 48% of assessment decisions the rate increased, and was reduced in 0.7% of matters.
-For those matters that went on to the AAT, the percentage set aside or varied by consent was similar to the overall rate; for matters finalised by decision, however, 36.9% were set aside or varied.
-In the MRT 51% of decisions were in the applicant's favour (ranging from 22% of decisions concerning bridging visas to 68% of partner visa decisions).
-For the RRT, an average of 30% of matters were determined in the applicant's favour (ranging from 2% for applicants from Malaysia, to 97% from Iraq).
+For those matters that proceed to a decision, in 28.7% of cases the decision under review is set aside or varied.
+In the VRB, 28.2% of entitlement decisions are set aside, while in 48% of assessment decisions the rate increased, and reduced in 0.7% of matters.
+For those matters that go on to the AAT, the percentage set aside or varied by consent is similar to the overall rate; for matters finalised by decision, however, 36.9% are set aside or varied.
+In the MRT 51% of decisions are in the applicant's favour (ranging from 22% of decisions concerning bridging visas to 68% of partner visa decisions).
+For the RRT, an average of 30% of matters are determined in the applicant's favour (ranging from 2% for applicants from Malaysia, to 97% from Iraq).

-The general point that can be made about these statistics is that an individual has a reasonable prospect of having an adverse decision changed, and that this remains so if there is more than once chance at review, and those opportunities are pursued.
+The general point that can be made about these statistics is that an individual has a reasonable prospect of having an adverse decision changed and that this remains so if there is more than once chance at review and those opportunities are pursued.
 However, those individuals who directly benefit in this way are only a small proportion of those affected by administrative decision-making.
-The direct costs, and benefits to those individuals who obtain a more favourable outcome, are only part of the picture.
+The direct costs and benefits to those individuals who obtain a more favourable outcome, are only part of the picture.
 Chief Justice Spigelman has warned against the dangers of 'pantometry', or the belief that everything can be counted: '...not everything that counts can be counted.
 Some matters can only be judged - that is to say, they can only be assessed in a qualitative way'.
 Qualitative assessments of tribunal review would include fairness, and the value of participation of individuals in decisions which affect them, sometimes for the first time.

-The ARC commented in Better Decisions on the need to foster cultural change within agencies, noting that "at the primary decision making level many agency decision makers remain sceptical of the value of merits review".
+The ARC commented in Better Decisions on the need to foster cultural change within agencies, noting that 'at the primary decision-making level many agency decision makers remain sceptical of the value of merits review'.
 This may be an unwarranted assumption, as the empirical research conducted by Creyke and McMillan since then has found a high level of approval of external review.
-The outcomes were summarised by Creyke in the following terms: 40
+The outcomes were summarised by Creyke in the following terms: